ChatTriggers/ctjs/docs/MIGRATION.md

 # 3.0.0 Migration Guide

-3.0.0 include a massive list of exciting features and breaking changes; this document will serve as a guide for module authors updating their modules.
+3.0.0 includes a massive list of exciting features and breaking changes.\
+This document will serve as a guide for module authors updating their modules.

 ## New Features